Hero of Socialist Labour (Albania)

-The Hero of Socialist Labour (Hero i Punës Socialiste; Heroinë e Punës Socialiste) was an honorary title in Albania and other Warsaw Pact countries.
+The Hero of Socialist Labour (Hero i Punës Socialiste; Heroinë e Punës Socialiste) was an honorary title in the People's Socialist Republic of Albania and other Eastern Bloc countries.

 It was the highest degree of distinction for exceptional achievements in national economy and culture.
 It provided a similar status to the title Hero of the People that was awarded for heroic deeds, but unlike the latter, was awarded to citizens who contributed to the development of Albania's industry, agriculture, transportation, trade, science and technology and promoted the might and the glory of Albania.

 The title was introduced by the decree of the Albanian parliament in 1954 and extended to agricultural workers with a law in 1961.
 Only the Albanian parliament could deprive a person of this title.